2eddeed/Tickler/README.md

 - base.apk: the APK file of the app, installed on the device
 - debuggable.apk: a debuggable version of the app, produced by -dbg

-*Tickler\_lib* directory and *Tickler.conf* configuration file exist in the same directory of the jar file.
+*libs* directory and *Tickler.conf* configuration file exist in the same directory of the jar file.
 The configuration file sets the location of *TicklerDir* directory on the host and *Tickler* on /sdcard of the android device.
 If the configuration file does not exist or these 2 directories are not set, then default values will be used (Tickler\_workspace on the current directory and /sdcard/Tickler respectively). *Tickler_lib* directory contains some Java libraries and external tools used by Tickler such as apktool and dex2jar.

 Tickler highly depends on the following tools, so they should exist on your machine before using Tickler:
 - Java 7 or higher